Posted on Jan 31, 2020 in Personal Injury by Caroline Kelly

-The laws put in place as a consequence of European Directives will continue to be a part of Scots law until and unless it is specifically repealed.
+The laws put in place as a consequence of European Directives will continue to be a part of both Scots and English law until specifically repealed.
 If the regulations themselves were made using the power granted to the government by section 2 of the European Communities Act 1972 they would be repealed once the act is repealed.
-However, much of the health and safety law, such as the Workplace (Health, Safety and Welfare) Regulations 1992 have been enacted under the Health and Safety at Work Etc Act 1974, which would remain in force, even though those regulations expressly implement the terms of EC Directive 89/654/EEC.
+However, much of the UK health and safety law was enacted under the Health and Safety at Work Etc Act 1974.
+That will remain in force, even though those regulations expressly implement the terms of an EC Directive

-The main difference is that on Brexit, the UK government will theoretically have the power to change these regulations without reference to the EU.
+The main difference is that the UK government will theoretically have the power to change these regulations without reference to the EU.
 It leaves the minimum health and safety regulations at risk of being changed, depending on the colour and make-up of the party in government.
 That power may be limited by the terms of any trade deal that is reached with the EU.
-It should also be expected that the UK government would wish to retain most or all of these regulations in order to protect workers.
-Indeed, some parts of the regulations go further than the EC Directives which they are, in part, implementing.
-The decision as to which regulations (or parts of regulations) that would be retained is a decision for the UK Parliament as health and safety is a reserved matter and the Scottish Parliament has no jurisdiction over it.
+It is hoped that the UK government would wish to retain most or all of these regulations in order to protect workers.
+Indeed, some parts of the regulations go further than the Directives which they are, in part, implementing.
+The decision as to which regulations (or parts of regulations) would be retained is a decision for Parliament.

-We would expect that much of the present health and safety legislation will be retained.
-Even if the regulations themselves are repealed, the standard set in those regulations have passed into common law as being reasonable standards for an employer to set in a workplace.
-It is likely, therefore, that Brexit will not greatly affect the ability of those injured at work to make successfully personal injury claims.
+I would hope and expect that much of the present health and safety legislation will be retained.
+Despite an apparent appetite to make reforms in relation to whiplash claims, there does not at present seem to be a similar appetite to make reforms in relation to workplace health and safety and accidents at work.
+Even if the regulations themselves are repealed, the standard set in those regulations have arguably passed into common law as being reasonable standards for an employer to set in a workplace.
+In my view, although how reasonable care and the statutory health and safety framework interact has yet to be fully developed, it is likely that Brexit will not greatly affect the ability of those injured in accidents at work to make successful personal injury compensation claims.

-If you have had an accident at work, contact Mike Kemp on 01382 723 171 or email@example.com.
-Alternatively, contact the Personal Injury Team on 01382 229 111 who will be pleased to assist further.
+Caroline Kelly is a Partner and Solicitor Advocate.
+If you have had an accident at work, contact Caroline on 01382 346282 or firstname.lastname@example.org.
+Alternatively, contact our specialist Personal Injury Team on 0800 731 8434.

 Receive the latest news, legal updates and event information straight to your inboxStay Updated